 In addition to standard chemotherapy, targeted therapy is another way doctors use medication to treat cancer.
 Targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to a tumor’s growth and survival.
 This type of treatment blocks the growth and spread of tumor cells and limits the damage to healthy cells.

 Not all tumors have the same targets, and some tumors may have more than 1 target.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
+This is called biomarker or molecular testing.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

-For a brain tumor, there are 2 types of targeted therapy that may be used:
+For a brain tumor, there are several types of targeted therapy that may be used:

-A variety of other targeted therapies are being studied in brain tumors that contain other specific molecular changes, such as IDH mutations, BRAF mutations, and FGFR fusions.
+A variety of other targeted therapies are being studied in brain tumors that contain other specific molecular changes, such as IDH and FGFR fusions.
 Talk with your doctor about the possible side effects for a specific medication and how they can be managed.

 This type of treatment uses a noninvasive portable device that interferes with the parts of a cell that are needed for tumor cells to grow and spread.
 It is given by placing electrodes that produce an electric field on the outside of a person’s head.
 The available device is called Optune.

 Oligodendroglioma.
-For people with grade II or grade III oligodendroglioma with a 1p/19q co-deletion and an IDH genetic mutation (see Diagnosis), ASCO recommends radiation therapy in combination with the chemotherapy drugs lomustine (Gleostine), procarbazine (Matulane), and vincristine (Vincasar), which together are called PCV (see “Chemotherapy,” below).
+For people with grade 2 or grade 3 oligodendroglioma with a 1p/19q codeletion and an IDH genetic mutation (see Diagnosis), ASCO recommends radiation therapy in combination with the chemotherapy drugs lomustine, procarbazine, and vincristine, which together are called PCV (see “Chemotherapy,” above).
 When radiation therapy and chemotherapy are given at the same time, it is called chemoradiation.
-For certain people with this type of grade II tumor, treatment may not begin until the tumor causes symptoms or imaging scans show that the tumor is growing.
+For certain people with this type of grade 2 tumor, treatment may not begin until the tumor causes symptoms or imaging scans show that the tumor is growing.

 Astrocytoma.
-ASCO recommends that people with grade II astrocytoma with an IDH genetic mutation and no 1p/19q co-deletion be offered radiation therapy followed by chemotherapy with either the drug temozolomide (Temodar) or PCV.
-Some people with this type of grade II tumor may be able to delay treatment until the tumor causes symptoms or imaging scans show that the tumor is growing.
-People with grade III astrocytoma with an IDH genetic mutation and no 1p/19q co-deletion should be offered radiation therapy followed by temozolomide or both of these treatments given at the same time.
-Likewise, people with grade IV astrocytoma with an IDH genetic mutation may be offered radiation therapy followed by temozolomide or both of these treatments given at the same time.
+ASCO recommends that people with grade 2 astrocytoma with an IDH genetic mutation and no 1p/19q codeletion be offered radiation therapy followed by chemotherapy with either the single drug temozolomide (Temodar) or with the PCV combination.
+Some people with this type of grade 2 tumor may be able to delay treatment until the tumor causes symptoms or imaging scans show that the tumor is growing.
+People with grade 3 astrocytoma with an IDH genetic mutation and no 1p/19q codeletion should be offered radiation therapy followed by temozolomide or both of these treatments given at the same time.
+Likewise, people with grade 4 astrocytoma with an IDH genetic mutation may be offered radiation therapy followed by temozolomide or both of these treatments given at the same time.
 Some astrocytomas without an IDH mutation may be treated the same way as grade 4 glioblastoma that also does not have an IDH mutation (see below).

 This information is based on the ASCO and Society for Neuro-Oncology (SNO) guideline, “Therapy for Diffuse Astrocytic and Oligodendroglial Tumors in Adults.”
 Please note that this link takes you to another ASCO website.